Emergency Dentist Chicago

 - Call our office.

-- If possible, place it back into its socket – if not tuck it into the cheek pouch.
+- If possible, place it back into its socket – if not, tuck it into the cheek pouch.

 - If the tooth cannot be placed in the mouth, put the tooth into a cup of milk, saliva, or water as a last resort.
-It is important to keep the tooth from drying out.
+It is essential to keep the tooth from drying out.

-- Get to our office, quickly and safely.
+- Get to our office quickly and safely.